binhrobles/rusty-bikes/README.md

 To support an efficient A\* implementation:

 - Looking up Node neighbors must be as fast as possible
-  - add adjacency matrix to Node table
+  - adjacency matrix lookup should be quick
 - Costs must be calculated quickly
-  - Way tags should be quickly available (_future: bring up to top level as columns?_)
+  - Way tags should be quickly available
     - ie: highway, bicycle, oneway, height, cycleway?, ...
-  - _future: add Edges as another table, to make distance calculations O(1) lookups?_
+  - _future: add distance calculation to Segments table?_
 - We must be able to locate the Way that is closest to our start / end points
   - Enable R\*Tree support on Ways, easily done due to their min/max coords
   - Given a way and a coordinate, where along the Way is this coordinate?